 - The checkpoint location must be reasonable.
 It has to be in an area known for drunk driving accidents or arrests

-- Motorists should not be stopped for more time than is needed to for law enforcement to ask questions and check for signs of impairment
+- Motorists should not be stopped for more time than is needed for law enforcement to ask questions and check for signs of impairment

 You Can Turn Around to Avoid a DUI Checkpoint